-This section shows the value and the annual compounded rate of return of a hypothetical \$1,000 investment in units of the ETF.
-However, this information is not available because it is a new ETF.
+This section shows the value and the annual compounded rate of return of a hypothetical \$1,000 investment in series ETF Units of the ETF.
+However, this information is not available because the ETF has not yet completed 12 consecutive months.